doordeck/docs/source/includes/_account.md

 ## Login (v1)

 <aside class="warning">
-This endpoint is only available to Doordeck registered users.
+This endpoint has been deprecated and is due for removal, do not use.
 </aside>

 ```shell